ScarlettSamantha/OpenCiv/CONTRIBUTE.md

 If you’d like to contribute, fork the repository, make your changes, and submit a pull request with a brief description of your work.
 I’ll review contributions when I get the chance.

+## Gameplay logic seperation sturcture

+The core "mod" handles the foundational game logic, such as how units move, attack, and interact with the environment.
+For example, the core mod defines the general rules for unit movement—how far a unit can move per turn, how it engages in combat, and how it interacts with terrain.
+These broad behaviors ensure that the game functions consistently across all scenarios.

+In contrast, the specific details—such as the types of units available, their unique abilities, and their impact on gameplay—are defined in the "mod" part.
+For instance, while the core mod dictates that all units can move and attack, the "mod" part defines what a "Knight" or "Archer" is, what special abilities they have, and how they interact with other game elements.
+This separation allows for a clear distinction between essential mechanics and customizable content, making it easier for modders to create new content without altering core systems.

+This structure aligns well with the open-source nature of the project.
+Since the core game logic is implemented as a mod, contributors can easily see and understand how these systems are built.
+They can then use this knowledge as a reference to create their own mods, knowing exactly how the game’s core mechanics are designed and how they can extend or modify them.

 ## Branching

 At the moment, we are working with a working master model where the main branch is volatile until a basic release is made (v0.2.0).
 At that point, we will switch over to a more tested DTAP-compatible model of branching.
 For now, it's Main -> `[TASK/BUGFIX/DOCU]/[name]/[ticket_num]-[small description]`, for example, `TASK/Scarlett/-implement graphics system`.
 Please note the `-` before the description; this is because there are no ticket numbers at the moment.